Energetic closure of the spatially resolved global food system: Abstract

-Advances in remote sensing technology and agricultural data tracking have resulted in increasing availability of global gridded food production data~\cite{Herrero_2017, GAEZ_2022, MAGPIE_Dietrich_2019, tubiello_2023, GAEZ_2022, SPAM_2019}.
-While these works paint a detailed picture of agricultural land use for food production, the connection to final metabolism remains less understood.
-Global diets have separately been assessed in the context of sustainability and public health\cite{Willett_2019}, however connecting diets to original production in a spatially resolved manner is a considerable challenge, often requiring a case by case approach across each study or model.
-The data sources underlying these analyses can differ significantly, and often change considerably with new generations of data around agricultural land use and productivity\cite{Tubiello_Conchedda_2023, SPAM_2019}.
-Efforts to amalgamate disparate food system data sources must therefore be flexible, in order to accommodate updates and comparisons in the modern era of quickly changing data landscapes and evolving trade flows.
+Advances in remote sensing and other computational approaches have supported increased availability of global gridded food production data ~\cite{Herrero_2017, GAEZ_2022, MAGPIE_Dietrich_2019, tubiello_2023, SPAM_2019, davisHarvestStatGlobalEffort2025, Monfreda_Ramankutty_Foley_2008}.
+While such data paint a detailed picture of agricultural land use for food production, the connection to other processes including final human metabolic demand remains more obscure.
+Global diets have separately been assessed in the context of sustainability and public health \cite{herforthHealthyDietBasket2025, Willett_2019}; however, connecting diets to original production in a spatially resolved manner is a considerable challenge \cite{Cassidy_2013}, often involving study- or model-specific calculation steps and assumptions.
+The gridded crop production datasets underlying these analyses also vary substantially in terms of the spatial patterns of crops, often with infrequent but major updates \cite{tangCROPGRIDSGlobalGeoreferenced2024, Tubiello_Conchedda_2023, SPAM_2019}.
+Aquatic and terrestrial food data are often separated entirely or presented in a highly aggregated form with low commodity resolution \cite{wasseniusGlobalAnalysisPotential2023}.
+While recent work has provided a national scale assessment of food production including both agriculture and aquaculture distinguished by food commodity \cite{wasseniusGlobalAnalysisPotential2023}, production data remains disjointed from the human metabolism that fundamentally drives food demand.

-A growing body of research has taken more biophysical-based approaches to aspects of the food system\cite{Kastner_2021}.
-These approaches include representing crop production in terms of calories for human diets\cite{Cassidy_2013}, analysis of embodied land use\cite{Niu_2020} and human appropriation of net primary production (HANPP)\cite{Haberl_Erb_2007}, Food Loss and Waste (FLW)\cite{alexander_2017, Kummu_2012}, as well as the notion of 'foodsheds' to describe geographic food sourcing for population centers \cite{Kinnunen_2020}.
-Datasets such as M3/EarthStat \cite{Monfreda_Ramankutty_Foley_2008}, SPAM\cite{SPAM_2019, tubiello_2023} and GAEZ\cite{GAEZ_2022} provide key gridded global maps of crop areas and yields, but they do not include downstream use of crops, nor spatial heterogeneous livestock production (e.g., \cite{FAO_Livestock_2018}).
-While global caloric production and nutritional assessments exist~\cite{Herrero_2017, DeFries_2015, Kinnunen_2020}, to our knowledge, there does not yet exist a gridded assessment of global food energy from production to metabolism that maintains a high commodity resolution and coverage.